 How To Make Mary Berry Baked Lemon Cheesecake

-- Add the other ingredients: Add the caster sugar, plain flour, vanilla extract, and lemon zest to the cream cheese.
-Beat on low speed until just combined.
-Scrape down the sides of the bowl.
+- Add dry ingredients: Stir the caster sugar, plain flour, vanilla extract, and grated lemon zest into the bowl.
+Mix gently until just combined, stopping the moment the dry white flour streaks vanish completely.
+Scrape down the sides and bottom with a rubber spatula.

 Recipe Tips